ZacharyEspiritu/zacharyespiritu.github.io/_projects/2015-12-27-physics-guide.markdown

 card_color: "#B5B5B5"
 ---

 Immediately following Christmas Break, all Regis High School students are required to take a Science Mid-Year Exam covering all of the material in their respective science class from the past half-year.
-However, over the break, I didn’t want to study for my Physics exam, but I wanted to learn LaTeX, so I made a website about Physics using LaTeX.
+Obviously, I didn’t want to study for my Physics exam, but I *did* want to learn LaTeX, so I made [a website about Physics][physics-midyear-guide] using LaTeX.

 <img src="">